-Eat began at the University of North Florida in 2007.
-That year, with a staff of students and alumni, EAT 1 was released on CD.
+EAT began at the University of North Florida in 2007.
+That year, with a staff of students and alums, we released EAT 1 on CD.
 It was our first collection of word, sound, and song, containing work by our own students and faculty.
-EAT 2 came in 2008, largely following the model of EAT 1, except for the inclusion of two poem readings by well-loved poet, Eavan Boland.
-Credits for both of these albums are available in the album notes on this site.
+EAT 2 came in 2008, following the model of EAT 1, except for including two poem readings by well-loved Irish poet, Eavan Boland.
+Credits for both albums are available in the album notes on this site.

 The idea languished for a while.
-Not only were CDs becoming a thing of the past, the cost was prohibitive and the original model had lost steam.
+Not only were CDs becoming a thing of the past, the cost was prohibitive.
+The original model lost steam.

 ~Mark Ari (www.arifiles.com)